+- 1 Part 1: CEA Clean or Renewable Target

+- 2 BC Hydro currently has five natural gas-fired generating facilities in its system:

+- Burrard Thermal Generating Station

-- Fort Nelson Generating Station - Prince Rupert Generating Station - Island Generation Plant (IPP owned) - McMahon Cogeneration Plant (IPP owned) - 5 No energy is assumed from Burrard for planning purposes as a result of - subsections 3(5) and 6(2)(b) of the CEA.
-Burrard cannot be relied on for dependable - 7 capacity after Mica Unit 6 goes into service in about 2016 as a result of the Burrard - 8 Thermal Electricity Regulation.
-The four other gas-fired facilities contribute - 9 3,520 GWh/year of firm energy to the system, and account for more than 5 of the 7 - allowance for natural gas-fired generation under the 93 per cent clean or renewable - target.
-Thus, little space is left for developing new natural gas-fired generation. - 12 Table 3-16 sets out the maximum GWh of new natural gas-fired generation that - could be built by around F2024, assuming the 2012 Load Forecast after DSM and - without LNG load.
-Table 3-16 also shows the number of MWs of new natural - gas-fired generation that could be built by around F2024.
+- Fort Nelson Generating Station

+- Prince Rupert Generating Station

+- Island Generation Plant (IPP owned)

+- McMahon Cogeneration Plant (IPP owned)

+No energy is assumed from Burrard Thermal Generating Station (Burrard) for 8 planning purposes as a result of subsection 3(5) and 6(2)(b) of the CEA.
+Burrard 9 cannot be relied on for dependable capacity after Mica Unit 6 goes into service in 10 about 2016 as a result of the Burrard Thermal Electricity Regulation.
+The remaining 11 four facilities contribute 3,520 GWh/year of firm energy to the system, and account 12 for more than 5 of the 7 per cent of the space available for natural gas-fired 13 generation under the 93 per cent clean or renewable target.
+Thus, little space is left 14 for developing new natural gas-fired generation.
+15

+- 16 Table 3-16 sets out the maximum GWh of new natural gas-fired generation that - could be built by around F2024, assuming the 2012 Load Forecast after DSM - 18 without LNG load.
+Table 3-16 also shows the number of MW of new natural gas-fired - 19 generation that could be built by around F2024.

-Table 3-16 Determination of Permissible Natural Gas-Fired Generation
+Table 3-16Determination of Permissible Natural Gas-Fired Generation

-Year F2024 Space available for natural gas-fired generation (7 per cent of total generation energy requirements used as a proxy for generation) 4,430 GWh Energy contribution from existing natural gas-fired generation 3,520 GWh Permissible volume of new natural gas-fired generation that could be built 910 GWh Associated capacity of new natural gas-fired generation (CCGT) (90 per cent capacity factor) 115 MW Associated capacity of new natural gas-fired generation (SCGT) (18 per cent capacity factor) 577 MW
+Year F2024 Space available for natural gas-fired generation (7 per cent of total generation energy requirements used as a proxy for generation) 4,458 GWh Energy contribution from existing natural gas-fired generation 3,520 GWh Permissible volume of new natural gas-fired generation that could be built 938 GWh Associated capacity of new natural gas-fired generation (CCGT) (90 per cent capacity factor) 119 MW Associated capacity of new natural gas-fired generation (SCGT) (18 per cent capacity factor) 595 MW

-18 GHG Offset Requirement

-- Subsection 2(g) of the CEA sets out the B.C.
-Government's legislated GHG - emission reduction targets.
-BC Hydro has not factored GHG costs into the UEC - values set out in Table 3-17; however, a GHG cost of \$30 per tonne of CO2e has
+- 3 Part 2: GHG Offset Requirement - 4 Subsection 2(g) of the CEA sets out the B.C.
+Government's legislated GHG

+5 emission reduction targets.
+BC Hydro has not factored in GHG costs into the UEC

+6 values set out in Table 3-17; however, a GHG cost of \$30 per tonne of CO2e has

-- been factored into the section 3.4.3 adjusted UECs and the portfolio analysis - described in Chapter 6.
-Refer also to section 5.4.2.2. - BC Hydro undertook an in-house update of the cost and performance characteristics - of three representative CCGT units located in the Kelly Lake/Nicola area of B.C. a - 50 MW unit, a 250 MW unit and a 500 MW unit.
-BC Hydro also prepared an - 6 in-house update for potential cogeneration units in the Lower Mainland.
-A summary - 7 of the technical and financial results for the natural gas-fired generation resource - 8 options is contained in Table 3-17.
+7 been factored into the section 3.4.3 adjusted UECs and the portfolio analysis

+- 8 described in Chapter 6.
+Refer also to section 5.4.2.2. - 9 BC Hydro undertook an in-house update of the cost and performance characteristics - 10 of three representative CCGT units located in the Kelly Lake/Nicola area of B.C. a

+50 MW unit, a 250 MW unit and a 500 MW unit.
+BC Hydro also undertook an

+- in-house update for potential cogeneration units in the Lower Mainland.
+A summary - of the technical and financial results for the natural gas-fired generation resource - 14 options is contained in Table 3-17.

-Table 3-17 Summary of CCGT and Small Cogeneration Potential
+Table 3-17Summary of CCGT and Small Cogeneration Potential